trueserve/yiimp/README.md

 		url.access-deny = ( "~", ".dat", ".log" )
 	}

-For the database, import the initial dump present in the sql/ folder
+For the database, import the initial dump present in the *"sql/"* folder.

 Then, apply the migration scripts to be in sync with the current git, they are sorted by date of change.

-Your database need at least 2 users, one for the web site (php) and one for the stratum connections (password set in config/algo.conf).
+Your database need at least 2 users, one for the web site (*"php7.0+"*)\
+and one for the *"stratum"* connections.\
+(password set in *"config/algo.conf"*)

-The recommended install folder for the stratum engine is /var/stratum.
-Copy all the .conf files, run.sh, the stratum binary and the blocknotify binary to this folder.
+The recommended install folder for the stratum engine is *"/var/stratum."*\
+Copy all the *".conf"* files, *"run.sh"*, the *"stratum"* binary\
+and the *"blocknotify"* binary to this folder.

-Some scripts are expecting the web folder to be /var/web.
-You can use directory symlinks...
+Some scripts are expecting the web folder to be *"/var/web"*.\
+You can use directory *"symlinks"*.

-Add your exchange API public and secret keys in these two separated files:
+**Add your exchange *"API"* public and secret keys in these two separated files:**

-	/etc/yiimp/keys.php - fixed path in code
+	"/etc/yiimp/keys.php" - Fixed path in code.
-	web/serverconfig.php - use sample as base...
+	"web/serverconfig.php" - Use sample as basic configuration.

-You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php
+You can find sample configuration files in\
+*"web/serverconfig.sample.php"*\
+and\
+*"web/keys.sample.php"*.

-This web application includes some command line tools, add bin/ folder to your path and type "yiimp" to list them, "yiimp checkup" can help to test your initial setup.
+This web application includes some command line tools, add *"bin/"* folder to your path\
+and type *"yiimp"* to list them, *"yiimp checkup"* can help to test your initial setup.\
-Future scripts and maybe the "cron" jobs will then use this yiic console interface.
+Future scripts and maybe the *"cron"* jobs will then use this *"yiic"* interface.

-You need at least three backend shells (in screen) running these scripts:
+**You need at least three backend shells (in *"screen"*) running these scripts:**

-	web/main.sh
-	web/loop2.sh
-	web/block.sh
+	"web/main.sh"
+	"web/loop2.sh"
+	"web/block.sh"

-Start one stratum per algo using the run.sh script with the algo as parameter.
-For example, for x11:
+**Start one *"stratum"* per algorithm using the *"run.sh2"* script with the algorithm as parameter.\

-	run.sh x11
+For example, for *"x11"*:**

+	"run.sh x11"

-Edit each .conf file with proper values.
+Edit each *".conf"* file with proper values.

-Look at rc.local, it starts all three backend shells and all stratum processes.
-Copy it to the /etc folder so that all screen shells are started at boot up.
+Look at *"rc.local"*, it starts all three backend shells and all *"stratum"* processes.\
+Copy it to the *"/etc"* folder so that all *"screen shells"* are started at boot up.

-All your coin's config files need to blocknotify their corresponding stratum using something like:
+**All your *"coin's"* configuration files need to *"blocknotify"*\
+their corresponding *"stratum"* using something like:**

 	blocknotify=blocknotify yaamp.com:port coinid %s

-On the website, go to http://server.com/site/adminRights to login as admin.
-You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php).
-A real admin login may be added later, but you can setup a password authentification with your web server, sample for lighttpd:
+On your, new *"yiimp"*, website, go to *"http://yourserver.any/site/adminRights"* to login as administrator.\
+You have to change it to something different in the code (*"web/yaamp/modules/site/SiteController.php"*).\
+A real *"administrator"* login may be added later, but you can setup a password authentication with your web server.

+**Sample for *"Lighttpd"*:**

 	htpasswd -c /etc/yiimp/admin.htpasswd <adminuser>

-and in the lighttpd config file:
+**and in the *"Lighttpd"* configuration file:**

 	# Admin access
 	$HTTP["url"] =~ "^/site/adminRights" {